-(1) The consolidated balance sheets as of December 31, 2019 and 2020 are derived from the audited consolidated financial statements as of those dates and were retroactively adjusted, including shares and per share amounts, as a result of the Reorganization and Reverse Stock Split.
-Changes in stockholders' equity for the three months ended March 31, 2020 were also retroactively adjusted, including shares and per share amounts, as a result of the Reorganization and Reverse Stock Split.
-See Note 3 to the consolidated financial statements for additional details.
+(1) The consolidated balance sheet as of December 31, 2019 is derived from the audited consolidated financial statements as of such date and was retroactively adjusted, including shares and per share amounts, as a result of the Reorganization and Reverse Stock Split.
+Changes in stockholders' equity for the three months ended March 31, 2020, June 30, 2020 and September 30, 2020 were also retroactively adjusted, including shares and per share amounts, as a result of the Reorganization and Reverse Stock Split.
+See Note 3 to the unaudited consolidated financial statements for additional details.